electron/electron/docs/api/session.md

 ### session.cookies

-The `cookies` gives you ability to query and modify cookies, an example is:
+The `cookies` gives you ability to query and modify cookies.
+For example:

 ```javascript
 var BrowserWindow = require('browser-window');